ERP Integration: How ERP Systems & AP Automation Tools Work Together

 Additionally, AP teams can pull a variety of reports to be more strategic, positively affecting a company’s bottom line.
 MineralTree customer, Simple Mills has leveraged these capabilities to make more informed decisions for their organization.
 “We look at what could happen if we extend payment terms or ask for early-pay discounts with certain suppliers,” said Maddy McGannon, Simple Mills’ Controller.
 “MineralTree gives us the insight to analyze our payment data and use it to improve business decision making.”

-3. Virtual Card Rebates
+3. Virtual card rebates

 According to our recent State of AP Report, time continues to be a hurdle for organizations trying to enroll vendors in virtual cards.
 However, this payment method can offer numerous benefits, including an increase in revenue through rebates.
 By using MineralTree’s service SilverPay, Quartzy noted that they were on track to earn $100,000 in rebates over the calendar year.
 “SilverPay allows us to contribute something to the company’s bottom line, which is not always an option in accounting,” said Bheem Bhatia, Vice President of Finance at Quartzy.